Cat Bells: Ascents

+The view of Derwentwater Lake from the Cat Bells Hike near Keswick.

 Nearly all ascents of Cat Bells start from Hawse End at the foot of the northern ridge; there is car parking here but the spaces soon get taken on busy summer days.
 Ascents can also be made from Grange and from Newlands.
 Hawse End is also served by the Derwentwater Motor Launch and this enables visitors to Keswick to combine a sail on the lake with an ascent of the fell.
 Many walkers who reach the top of Cat Bells return to their starting point after admiring the view: however, strong walkers can continue along the ridge to take in the fells of Maiden Moor, High Spy, Dale Head, Hindscarth and Robinson to give a horseshoe walk which ends in the Newlands valley close to Hawse End.

 Summit

 The summit is all rock with many loose stones lying amid the small outcrops.
 The view from the top of Cat Bells gives a fine panorama which is dominated by the aerial view of Derwentwater.
 Bassenthwaite Lake, the Newlands Valley, Skiddaw and Keswick all show well to the north, while the view south has a fine vista of Borrowdale.